jean-francoisgiraud/AssetManagementSystems/README.md

 ## Codes (R)
-Voici le code R que nous utiliosn pour produire les diagrammes.
+Voici des exemples de code R que nous utiliosn pour produire les analyses et diagrammmes les plus complexes.
-Here is the R code we use to produce the graphics.
+Here is some examples of the R code we use to produce the more complex data analysis, diagrams and graphics.

 ### ref https://www.displayr.com/sankey-diagrams-r/
 library(networkD3)